Full course description

 This session is sponsored by the OSU Center for the Advancement of Women in Leadership, which aims to move more women into leadership roles in industry, enabling women to equitable influence on business decisions and growth.
 Learn more about the center and how to contribute to our community.

 Audrey Iffert-Saleem, EdD

 Director, Oregon State University Center for the Advancement of Women in Leadership

-Dr. Audrey Iffert-Saleem is founder and director of the Oregon State University Center for the Advancement of Women in Leadership, which aims to move more women into leadership roles in industry, enabling women to have equitable influence on business decisions and growth.
+Dr. Audrey Iffert-Saleem is the founder and director of the Oregon State University Center for the Advancement of Women in Leadership, which aims to move more women into leadership roles in industry, enabling women to have an equitable influence on business decisions and growth.
 Dr. Iffert-Saleem has led training focused on diversity and inclusion in both corporate and higher education settings.